PhilippeJacques/DSTIKAFKADATAENG2/README.md

 - An aws account is needed
--Install terraform onyour local pc and put in the environment variable path precisely -You need a google collab account to run the kafka producer and consumer codes -you willneed a github account for the deployment too
+-Install terraform onyour local pc and put in the environment variable path precisely -You need a google collab account to run the kafka producer and consumer codes -you will need a terraform account which you will integrate to AWS to github oauth -you willneed a github account for the deployment too

 ## Requirements